-Canadian Thanksgiving is the second Monday in October.
+Canadian Thanksgiving is the second Monday in October, although many people have their Thanksgiving dinner on the Sunday.
 It’s very similar to American Thanksgiving, a celebration of blessings, although the event that sparked it was different.
-There are two theories about the first Canadian Thanksgiving.
-One refers to a celebratory meal held by Martin Frobisher when he arrived in Canada in 1578, and the other to a meal hosted by Samuel de Champlain in Port Royal in 1606.
-The latter was a meal where Indigenous people and Europeans broke bread together, and was part of a thank you to the Indigenous people for helping the Europeans survive.
+There are many theories about the first Canadian Thanksgiving, which has a complicated and disputed history.
+One theory refers to a celebratory meal held by Martin Frobisher when he arrived in Canada in 1578, and the other to a meal hosted by Samuel de Champlain in Port Royal in 1606.
+The first ‘official’ celebration of Thanksgiving was in 1879, a bit more than a decade after President Lincoln established American Thanksgiving.

 Like American Thanksgiving, most Canadians celebrate Thanksgiving with friends, family and a big turkey dinner.
 Although we live thousands of miles away, my family and I always join them.
 As many of you already know, I grew up in Canada.
 I became a British citizen over twenty years ago and as I’ve lived here in the UK half my life now, much of my cultural identity is British.
-But on the second Monday in October, my name is April, and I’m a Canadian.
+But almost more than any other time except the 1st of July, on the second weekend in October, my name is April, and I’m a Canadian.

 Canadian Thanksgiving in the UK